melodyyangaws/karpenter-emr-on-eks/README.md

 ```
 Submit jobs in a 3rd window.
 The suffix 'ca' represents Cluster Autoscaler.
 We take two types of Spark workloads for example:
-- [wordcount app with 2 executors](example/sample-job-karpenter.sh): read from EMR on EKS sample S3 bucket and output to your newly created S3 bucket.
+- [wordcount app with 2 executors](example/sample-job-karpenter.sh): read from EMR on EKS sample S3 bucket in your region and output the newly created S3 bucket.
-- [Spark benchmark job requesting 47 executors](example/emr6.5-benchmark-karpenter.sh): source data is in `us-east-1` and output Spark benchmark result to your S3.
+- [SparkSQL benchmark app with 47 executors](example/emr6.5-benchmark-karpenter.sh): source data is in `us-east-1` and the benchmark result will output to a newly created S3.
 ```bash
 cd karpenter-emr-on-eks
 ./install_cli.sh